fmhossai/PerodicTable/README.md

 2. change into project director

+3. npm install

-3. type npm start to host a local web server
+4. type npm start to host a local web server